jkachmar/levity-polymorphism-berlinfp-2020/slides.md

 . . .

 * Much of what follows is being actively researched
-  * Subtle changes may be present various versious GHC
+  * Things may change subtly between releases of GHC

 . . .